diningphil/iCGMM/README.md

 #### A few things to notice

 - The first script will store node embeddings in a folder specified in the configuration files.
 These can take space, so ensure you monitor disk usage
 - Be aware of the hardware and parallelism required in the configuration files.
-Refer to PyDGN if you don't know how to modify them.
+Refer to PyDGN if you don't know how to modify them